Python-World/python-mini-projects/projects/Geocoding/README.md

 ## Geocoding Script

-### This script takes an address and return its latitude and longitude.This process is called geocoding
+This script takes an address and return its latitude and longitude.This process is called geocoding.

+## Prerequisites
-#### I have used the locationiq website's geocoding api inorder to solve this problem.

-#### To be able to use this script you have to create a *free account* at https://locationiq.com/ and obtain your *private token*.
+I have used the locationiq website's geocoding api inorder to solve this problem.
+To be able to use this script you have to create a _free account_ at https://locationiq.com/ and obtain your _private token_.

-#### Remember, *don't share* your private token with anyone.
+## How to run the script

+Run "python geocoding.py"

+## Author Name

+Aditya Jetely.